 Role of Nursing Research in Online Programs

-Students who enroll in online nursing programs may take courses in research that will help improve their skills.
-Courses in nursing research may introduce research design and analysis, giving the student a basis for learning how to examine, apply and utilize current knowledge.
-These courses also include evidence-based practice, and the student will receive an overview of current issues in knowledge development.
+Students who enroll in UNCW’s online RN to BSN program will take a course called Research in Nursing.
+This course introduces research design and analysis, helping the student learn how to examine, apply and use nursing science.
+Nursing research courses explore the application of research findings to evidence-based practice, and students receive an overview of current issues in knowledge development.

 Learn more about the UNCW online RN to BSN program.